eudoxia0/eudoxia0.github.io/article/_posts/2021-08-07-linear-types-exceptions.md

 # Example

-If you're convinced, skip this section.
+If you're convinced that linear types and exceptions don't work together, skip this section.
 Otherwise, consider:

 ```c
 try {